African Hunt Packing List

 - Tooth paste x 1

 - Dental Floss/Tape x 1

 - Shower Gel x 1

-x 1 bottle - Very important if you burn easily
+- Sun Block SPF 100 x 1 bottle - important if you burn easily.

-- Sunscreen x 1 bottle/tube - lower sun protection factor once your skin is used to the sun
+- Sunscreen x 1 bottle/tube - lower sun protection factor once your skin is used to the sun.

-- Shampoo/Conditioner x 1 bottle each or x1 if using 2-in-1 type
+- Shampoo/Conditioner x 1 bottle each or x 1 if using 2-in-1 type.

-- Lip Balm, SPF 15 x 2 - put in pocket and a spare
+- Lip Balm, SPF 15 x 2 - put in pocket and a spare.

-- Cotton Buds x 1 small pack - getting dust out of ears etc
+- Cotton Buds x 1 small pack - getting dust out of ears, etc.

 - Shaving cream/gel x 1

-- Foot blister prevention tapes - Rock Tape H2O or StrengthTape
+- Foot Blister Prevention Tape - such as RockTape H2O or StrengthTape

-- Sanitary equipment (ladies)
+- Sanitary Products (women).

-- Contact Lenses - spares, cleaning kit
+- Contact Lenses - spares, cleaning kit.

 - Sunglasses or Sunglass Readers x 2 pairs.